 Minimum depth

 If multiple doors open out onto the balcony/terrace, the graph will return the deepest value.
 This value is then checked against the minimum depth requirements.
-Complying rooms are returned separately, and their minimum depth compliance parameter updated to ‘Yes’.
+Complying rooms are returned separately, and their minimum depth compliance parameter is updated to ‘Yes’.
 If the parameters can not be found, an error is returned.
-Balconies and terraces that do not meet the minimum depth are returned separately and their minimum depth compliance parameter updated to ‘No’.
+Balconies and terraces that do not meet the minimum depth are returned separately, and their minimum depth compliance parameter is updated to ‘No’.

 Limitations